macielcaio/abinbev-qa-challenge/README.md

-# CYpress framework - QA Challenge
+# Cypress framework - QA Challenge

 Automated test suite for API and UI using Cypress + JavaScript.